BenRohrlach/IBD-TRACK/README.md

 # IBD-TRACK
-IBD-TRACK: Identical-By-Descent Training for Relatedness Assessment using Classification of Kinship
+IBD-TRACK: Identical-By-Descent Trained-models for Relatedness Assessment using Classification of Kinship